Sittin' Here Thinkin'

-Sittin' Here Thinkin', also released as Sad and Lonesome, is an album by blues musician John Lee Hooker recorded in 1961 and released by the Muse label in 1979.
+Sittin' Here Thinkin', also released as Sad and Lonesome, is an album by blues musician John Lee Hooker.
+It was released by the Muse label in 1979.
+The recordings date to the late 1950s, with performances by unknown musicians.

 Reception

 AllMusic reviewer Tom Schulte stated: "John Lee Hooker is a master of the primal, hypnotic Delta blues.
 Accompanied by nothing other than a bare beat of the drums (if not only the stomp of his own feet), "The Healer" can mesmerize.
 The simple, but effective, tools of his trade are one-chord songs and a ton of downbeat emotion".